windows_printer¶

 comment String

-default True, False # default value: 'false'
+default true, false # default value: false

-device_id String # default value: 'name'
+device_id String # default value: 'name' unless specified

-driver_name String # required
+driver_name String

 ipv4_address String